lordbadri/Insight_Data_Engineering_Coding_Challenge_solution_2016/README.md

 In particular, I converted the csv file into a pandas dataframe, cleaning and extracting the data that was required to complete the challenge.
 I then convert the dataframe into a python dictonary with the user id1 as the key and all the transacted users as the values under that specific key.
 Later I convert the dictonary to a network graph using the networkx library in python.
 I use this networkx object to implement the features asked in the coding challenge for the `stream_payment.csv` file provided.
+Finding the degree of seperation between the user ids was a matter of calculating the shortest path in the network graph created using the `batch_payment.csv` file between the users transacting in the `stream_payment.csv` file.

 ###Environment
 --------